samupp2758/thoth-app/README.md

 Chosen theme: Quality Education

 ### Members of Initial team*:
-- Gabriel Braz Nery;
+- Gabriel Nery;
-- Gleydson Candido Mussel;
+- Gleydson  Mussel;
-- José Eduardo Ambrósio Nascimento;
+- José Eduardo Nascimento;
-- Leandro Fortunato Moreira;
+- Leandro Fortunato;
-- Samuel Macedo Vargas (owner of this repo);
+- Samuel Vargas (owner of this repo);
-- Victor Araújo Diogo;
+- Victor Diogo;
--
 #### Repo Development:
-- Samuel Macedo Vargas;
+- Samuel Vargas;

 ## App Characterics:
 The application will be a question-and-answer forum, with the scope of elementary and high school subjects in any language.